-Susanne Lewis, Ph.D., serves as chair of the Natural and Physical Sciences Department, chemistry program director, professor of chemistry and adviser to OC’s chapter of the American Chemical Society (ACS).
+Susanne Lewis, Ph.D. is a professor of chemistry and adviser to OC’s chapter of the American Chemical Society (ACS).
 With the goal of becoming a college professor, Professor Lewis got her start in the role as an undergraduate lab assistant for an introductory chemistry lab course.
 Since then, she’s been a teacher and adviser in a number of positions, bringing that teaching experience as well as personal life experiences to her current roles.

 What brought you to OC, and why do you love OC?